javascript-tutorial/en.javascript.info/1-js/7-deeper/2-closure/article.md

     sayHi();
     ```

-The `alert` works, because the variable is defined from the start of the function.
+The `alert` runs without an error, because the variable `phrase` is defined from the start of the function.
 But its value is assigned below, so it shows `undefined`.

 The features described above make using `var` inconvenient most of time.
 First, we can't create block-local variables.
 And hoisting just creates more space for errors.
 So, once again, for new scripts `var` is used exceptionally rarely.